Christ in the House of Martha and Mary (Velázquez): Description and interpretation

-Whatever the truth, we can appreciate this as an early example of Velázquez's interest in layered composition, a form also known as "paintings within the painting".
+Whatever the truth, the work is an early example of Velázquez's interest in layered composition, a form also known as "paintings within the painting".
 He continually exploited this form throughout his career.
 Other examples of this are Kitchen Scene with the Supper in Emmaus (1618), Las Hilanderas (1657) and his masterpiece Las Meninas (1656).

 Flemish models

 The composition shows the influence of Flemish art from the previous century when Pieter Aertsen, followed by his nephew Joachim Beuckelaer, developed a type of large painting which combines a small New Testament scene in the background with a contemporary kitchen scene with sumptuous still life painting of foodstuffs.
 Several examples use Christ, Martha and Mary as the background scene, including The Four Elements: Fire, by Beuckelaer (1570), also in the National Gallery.
 There are two Aertsens with the same combination in the Museum Boijmans Van Beuningen, Rotterdam, and in the Kunsthistorisches Museum in Vienna a still life kitchen scene with the Martha and Mary scene again shown through a doorway, which is compared to the Velázquez by MacLaren (illustrated).
 Another Beuckelaer painting (illustrated) in the Royal Museums of Fine Arts of Belgium, Brussels, shows in the foreground a kitchen scene with still live meat and maids, and through a passage the scene with Christ and the sisters in near-grisaille.
 Martha is presumably the figure nearest the viewer who seems to be on her way to the kitchen.
 There is a third Beuckelaer in the Rijksmuseum, Amsterdam.
 It is very likely that Velázquez had seen engravings of these or similar works.